 2. Animals used in research

-Research funded by Alzheimer's Society that does use animals uses mice, rats and fruit flies.
+Research funded by Alzheimer's Society that does use animals uses mice, rats, worms and fruit flies.
 Alzheimer's Society does not currently fund any research that uses primates.

 3. Research design